Tape: The Never-Ending Quest… Is At An End.

 Info & video showing you how to change the tape loop on a Roland Space Echo RE-201.

 (Spoiler: Yes, but...)
-We often get asked if we consider Roland Space and Chorus Echoes to be reliable; a reasonable question, given that they're 30 to...
+We often get asked if Roland Space and Chorus Echoes are reliable: a perfectly reasonable question, given that they're 30 to 40 (or...

 Links below for manuals for all models of Roland tape echo available to use and download.